netxms/netxms-doc/admin/visualisation.rst

 Gauge have 3 types of widgets

-    - Dail is radeal gauge with configurable maximum, minimum values.
-Scale can have fixed colour or can be separated to  3 colour configurable zones.
+    - Dial is radial gauge with configurable maximum, minimum values.
+Scale can have fixed color or can be separated to  3 color configurable zones.
     - Dar is linear gauge with configurable maximum, minimum values.
-Scale can have fixed colour or can be separated to  3 colour configurable zones.
+Scale can have fixed color or can be separated to  3 color configurable zones.
 (Not yet implemented)
-    - Text is text gauge, that can be coloured using fixed colour, changed depending on 3 configurable colour zones or coloured using threshold colour(severity).
+    - Text is text gauge, that can be colored using fixed color, changed depending on 3 configurable color zones or colored using threshold color (severity).

 .. figure:: _images/dashboard_gauge_3typesW.png